iilab/openmentoring-content/en/topics/practice-1-emergencies/1-seeking-help/1-2-takeaways.md

 title: "Key takeaways"
 published: true
 ---
-Key takeaways from this section will include the following:
 - [Basic introduction to encryption and secure communication](en/topics/practice-1-emergencies/1-seeking-help/3-1-learn.md)
 - [How to ask for help](en/topics/practice-1-emergencies/1-seeking-help/3-2-learn.md)
 <br>